 If you want to make the best choices for yourself, then you must think critically.
 How many times have you done something without giving it a second thought, merely because someone told you to do it?
 We are all guilty of this because the reality is that our thoughts are greatly influenced by those around us.
 Is intermittent fasting the only way to lose fat?
 No!
 But in my opinion, it’s definitely the easiest way to lose fat.
 And more importantly, fasting will change the way we approach the prevention of heart disease, diabetes, cancer, and Alzheimer’s disease.

-To summarize the key points: if you want to lose fat, I recommend you build muscle and follow a sustainable approach to your nutrition... more specifically, I recommend intermittent fasting and flexible dieting.
+To summarize the key points: if you want to lose fat, I recommend you build strength/muscle and follow a sustainable approach to your nutrition...
+I'm a fan of intermittent fasting and flexible dieting.

 So if this sounds good to you and you're serious about change, then you will really enjoy the system I created called the "Fat Loss Fast" System.
 I will teach you how to lose fat (and keep it off) without feeling hungry and deprived.